-The parking and use of recreational vehicles shall be subject to the following restrictions:
+The parking and use of recreational vehicles is permitted in all zoning classifications, subject to the following restrictions:

-- A. In the R-1, R-2 and R-3 districts, recreational vehicles shall be parked in side or rear yards whenever possible; where not possible, recreational vehicles shall not be parked on or within 15 feet of the public right-of-way. - B. Permanent residential use of recreational vehicles is prohibited except under these conditions: - 1.
-The property shall be zoned A-R, or be a permitted recreational vehicle park. - 2.
+- A. Recreational vehicles shall be parked in side or rear yards whenever possible; where not possible, recreational vehicles shall not be parked on or within 15 feet of the public right-of-way.
+The provisions of this subsection do not apply to recreational vehicles which are parked in the C-1, C-2, M-1, M-2 & M-3 zoning classifications and not being used for living quarters. - B. Permanent residential use of recreational vehicles is prohibited except under these conditions: - 1.
+The property shall be zoned for agricultural uses. - 2.
 The property shall be at least three acres. - 3.
 The permanent resident shall be the owner of the real property where the vehicle is parked, or may be a family-member of the property owner if the property owner lives on the property. - 4.
-The permanent resident shall pay an annual fee in an amount to be set by the Board of Commissioners from time to time and obtain a permit from the County confirming compliance with these requirements and permit from the Board of Health confirming compliance with its applicable regulations.

-- 5. The location of the recreational vehicle shall be clean, safe and fully functional, and shall have septic, water and electrical service. - 6.
+The permanent resident shall pay a annual fee in an amount to be set by the Board of Commissioners from time to time. - 5.
+The location of the recreational vehicle shall be clean, safe and fully functional. - 6.
 Recreational vehicles may not be rented except in a permitted recreational vehicle park. - 7.
-No more than one recreational vehicle may be parked on a lot for permanent residential use except in a permitted recreational vehicle park.
+No more than two recreational vehicles may be parked on a lot for permanent residential use except in a permitted recreational vehicle park.